linuxhenhao/blog/content/page/about.md

 ---
 title: About me
-subtitle: Why you'd want to hang out with me
+subtitle: Welcome!
 comments: false
 ---

-My name is The Dude.
-I have the following qualities:
+My name is The thinkeryu.
+Yeah, want to think more, learn more.

-- I rock a great beard
+- I love computer science
-- I'm extremely loyal to my friends
+- I'm very happy to learn new things
-- I like bowling
+- I love linux

 That rug really tied the room together.

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Big_Lebowski) and it will answer **all** your questions.